2024 G20 Rio de Janeiro summit: Russia and Ukraine

 Following the Russian invasion of Ukraine, the International Criminal Court issued an arrest warrant for war crimes against Russian president Vladimir Putin.
 On 9 September 2023, Lula stated that Putin "can attend next year's G20 summit in Rio de Janeiro without fear", adding that "if I'm Brazil's president, and if he comes to Brazil, there's no reason he'll be arrested".
 His chief foreign policy advisor, Celso Amorim, later confirmed the government's intention to invite Putin to the summit.
 However, in December 2023, Lula said that Putin could be arrested in Brazil, but that would be decided by Brazil's independent courts, not his government.

 On 18 October 2024, President Vladimir Putin announced that he will not go to the summit, "my possible visit would wreck the group's work", stated Putin.

 Other issues

 Dialogue on the rising of global temperatures and the principles of the digital economy were among themes of the agenda.
 The Brazilian presidency also prioritised discussions on the Gaza war and growing bloc confrontation between the United States and China.

 Work at the summit was also directed to promoting global debt reform.

-During a speech about fake news, Rosângela Lula da Silva, first lady of Brazil, sweared at Elon Musk, saying: "I'm not afraid of you.
+During a speech about fake news, Rosângela Lula da Silva, first lady of Brazil, swore at Elon Musk, saying: "I'm not afraid of you.
 Fuck you, Elon Musk" (Eu não tenho medo de você.
 Inclusive, fuck you, Elon Musk, in Portuguese).
 Hours later, he wrote on X (formerly Twitter): "They're going to lose the elections soon", responding to a post with Janja's video.